Frequently Asked Questions

 Cook book available for purchase from the farm: We highly recommend an inexpensive cookbook called FROM ASPARAGUS TO ZUCCHINI: A GUIDE TO COOKING FARM-FRESH SEASONAL PRODUCE by the Madison Area Community Supported Agriculture Coalition (“The A to Z cookbook”).
 It has an easy-to-follow format with produce listed from A to Z, background information, cooking and storage tips, and recipes.
 It is available from us for $15 (normally $19.95) at each distribution site throughout June or until they run out.
 It is a very handy resource and also makes a great gift!

-Preserving book available for purchase: We are offering another resource called “Saving the Seasons: How to Can, Freeze, or Dry Almost Anything” by the Mennonite Publishing Network.
+Preserving book suggestion: A resource we recommend is called “Saving the Seasons: How to Can, Freeze, or Dry Almost Anything” by the Mennonite Publishing Network.
 This book was written by a mother-daughter farmer duo, and it includes beautiful photographs and easy to understand instructions for preserving fruits and vegetables.
-It will be available for members for $20.
+It runs about $20.

 Recipe Site on Tantre Website: You may refer to a variety of recipes (categorized alphabetically by produce name) that we have gathered over the years, which have been stored on our website, www.tantrefarm.com.
 You may also comment on specific recipes and add your own tips.